-TX Ethernet MAC generates 10BASE-T/100BASE-TX transmit MII nibble data streams in response to the byte streams supplied from the transmit logic (host).
-It performs the required deferral and back-off algorithms, takes care of the inter packet gap (IPG), computes the checksum (FCS) and monitors the physical media (by monitoring Carrier Sense and collision signals).
+The TX Ethernet MAC generates 10BASE-T/100BASE-TX transmit MII nibble data streams in response to the byte streams the transmit logic (host) supplies.
+It performs the required deferral and back-off algorithms, takes care of the inter-packet gap (IPG), computes the checksum (FCS), and monitors the physical media (by monitoring Carrier Sense and collision signals).
 The TX Ethernet MAC is divided into several modules that provide the following functionality:

-- Generation of the signals connected to Ethernet PHY that are used in transmission process - Generation of the status signals that are used by the host for tracking the transmission process - Random time generation, used in the back-off process after a collision is detected. - CRC generation and checking - Pad generation - Data nibble generation
+- ✓ Generation of the signals connected to the Ethernet PHY during the transmission process - \checkmark Generation of the status signals the host uses to track the transmission process

+- ✓ Random time generation used in the back-off process after a collision has been detected

+- ✓ CRC generation and checking

+- ✓ Pad generation

+- \checkmark Data nibble generation